Spiti Valley(6N/7D): Shimla - Manali

 Answer: If you want the short version, the answer is very simple.
 Why repeat the same route?

 But here is a longer version to why we have started our Spiti trips from Shimla and ended it in Manali.
 Our Spiti itinerary is the best of both worlds.
 You get to experience the beautiful Kinnaur valley and get as close to the Indo China as possible.
 Starting from Shimla makes the acclimatization process easier.
 You gradually ascend to 12500 ft as opposed to your journey from Manali where you cover this huge jump in altitiude on the same day.
 However, while departing, we quench our adventurous thirst by taking the Kaza to Manali route.
 A rugged, rough and bumpy route all the way till Rohtang pass.
 But why take this route and not return via Shimla?
 Well, you save a day.
-You also get to visit the Chandratal lake, cross 2 high altitude passes and of course end the trip with the liveliness of Old Manali
+You also get to visit the Chandratal lake, cross a high altitude pass and Atal Tunnel and of course end the trip with the liveliness of Old Manali

 Question: Is accommodation in Manali included?